Laura + Scott

 I had no idea but I did know I had a passion for animals.

 No pup of my own meant I could bring any dog home any time.
-That was worth everything for dogs that did best with no other animals around.
+That made it possible for me to bring dogs home for shelter breaks that did best with no other animals around.

 And that is how my passion pulled me into my new life.
 I don't think I've ever worked harder, but I can't imagine my life any other way now.
 It's the most fulfilled I've ever felt.